Today seed distribution has occurred at Ehleheni, Traditional Authorit...

 Wells for Zoë – TREES for LIFE

-Thousands of people from hundreds of communities planted 4 million trees in the last two seasons with our help.
+Thousands of people from hundreds of communities planted 4 million trees in the two seasons from 2018-2020 with our support.

-Having gained a lot of experience reaching these milestones we have renewed our strategy and will provide a mix of 100% indigenous forest seeds as well as fruit trees from now on.
+Having gained a lot of experience reaching these numbers, for the 2020-2021 season we renewed our strategy and supported communities with planting only 100% indigenous forest seeds.

 Discover our planting sites and nurseries on our newly updated map (along with our many many pump installations).